azothjs/azoth/README.md

 ### Compiled Syntax

-The current developer syntax intentionally only uses valid ESNext JavaScript, making it easy to use existing IDE features.
+The current developer syntax intentionally uses only valid ESNext JavaScript, making it easy to use existing IDE features to try azoth.
 As part of your build process, parts of the source code (functions and templates) are compiled.
 The static html is extracted out and the remaining expression are reworked into binding JavaScript executed at runtime.

 ### Basic Templates

-azoth templates are JavaScript template literals prefixed with a `_` tag, usually returned from a function that specifies the data to be mixed into the template.
+Azoth templates are JavaScript template literals prefixed with a `_` tag, usually returned from a function that specifies the data to be mixed into the template.

 The binding semantics are very explicit and require understanding how the data is to interact with the DOM, both initially and over time.